seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/101-200/README.txt

 - 15. [Former Countries, Asia, note 15] South Yemen ceased to exist on 1990, May 22nd, when it was reunified with Yemen.

+###### FC-ASIA16

+- 16. [Former Countries, Asia, note 16] The Moghul Empire existed from 1526 CE to 1857 CE.
+It was succeeded by India, Pakistan, Bangladesh, and Afghanistan.

+###### FC-ASIA15

+- 17. [Former Countries, Asia, note 17] The Median Kingdom existed from around 678 BCE to 550 BCE.
+It was succeeded by the Achaemid Empire

 ---

 ###### FC-NORTHAMERICA1